Yermo/nativescript-background-geolocation-fbs/README.md

 The majority of this documentation comes from the cordova plugin repository managed by @mauron85.

+## Heap Errors

+If you get javascript out of heap errors do:

+export NODE_OPTIONS=--max-old-space-size=4096

 ## Running the demo on Android

 I've put together a demo using NativeScript + Angular in ./ngdemo that loads the plugin and displays the raw data of